Health

 For information about our structure, see ESG Management Structure.

-In order to promote health and productivity management, we have established a Support Structure for Health and Productivity Management and established a secretariat within the Human Resources Dept. We are now implementing various initiatives in collaboration with the Health Insurance Association, relevant companies, and business sites.
+In order to promote health and productivity management, we have established a Support Structure for Health and Productivity Management and established a secretariat within the Human Resources Dept. We are now implementing various initiatives in collaboration with the Health Insurance Association, business sites, and relevant companies.

 At our sites in Japan, meetings of health and safety committees or health committees are convened each month for discussions on health between the companies and labor unions or employee representatives.